Higher Rate Pension Tax Relief Calculator

 Be aware that the government can change income tax rates and bands quite regularily so it’s best to check if there has been any amendments before claiming.

-How to claim your pension tax refund
+How to claim your higher rate pension tax relief

-How you claim your pension tax rebate depends on your own set of circumstances.
-Information from the pension provider confirming the type of pension scheme and payments made in each tax year is normally needed.
+Information from the pension provider confirming the type of pension scheme and payments made in each tax year is normally needed as evidence.

 Higher rate pension tax relief through Self Assessment